-- Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - 4.
+- Promote efficient system management and operation; - Emphasize the preservation of the existing transportation system; - Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - Enhance travel and tourism. - 4.
 Develop a Transportation Improvement Program.
 Develop a short-range, four-year program of priority transportation improvements drawn from the Long-Range Multimodal Transportation Plan.
 The RVTPO creates the Transportation Improvement Program with spending, regulating, operating, management, and financial tools.
-The Transportation Improvement Program represents immediate priority actions to achieve the area's goals and associated system performance targets. - 5.
+The Transportation Improvement Program identifies immediate priority actions to achieve the area's goals and associated system performance targets. - 5.
 Identify performance measure targets and monitor whether implemented projects are achieving targets.
 The RVTPO coordinates with State and public transportation operators to establish performance targets that address performance measures, as set forth in Federal law, related to surface transportation and public transportation.
 The RVTPO prepares plans that include performance targets addressing performance measures and standards.
-When updating the plan, the RVTPO also prepares an Annual Performance Report that tracks progress in meeting performance targets.
 In addition to Federally required performance measures, the RVTPO may identify locally significant performance indicators that support decision-making.